 Note that individual lists may contain less than psize elements if a token entry has an invalid type.

-Parameters psize - Maximum size of chunks that are fetched from the database
+Parameters psize - Maximum size of chunks that are fetched from the database privacyidea.lib.token.import_token(serial, token_dict, default_hashlib=None, tokenrealms=None)

 Returns This is a generator that generates non-empty lists of token objects.